-If you live on the east side of Pennsylvania, you’re unlikely to get better prices by venturing to nearby states, since Pennsylvania’s cost of living is a little better.
-But residents of eastern Pennsylvania might be able to find cheaper orthodontia in Ohio or West Virginia.
+If you live on Pennsylvania’s east side, you’re unlikely to get better prices by venturing to nearby states, since Pennsylvania’s cost of living is a little better.
+But residents of western Pennsylvania might be able to find cheaper orthodontia in Ohio or West Virginia.
 Just remember that you need to visit your orthodontist regularly during your treatment, so don’t go too far.

 Urban, Suburban, or Rural?